 1- Building Performance Management

-Goal: Operate the building to LBC standards and engage campus community to improve building performance.
+Goal: Operate the building to LBC standards and engage the campus community to improve building performance.

 2- Design & Construction